-Around a third of small businesses experience regular problems with their mobile coverage, the Communications Consumer Panel reveals today in new research, and is calling on the regulator Ofcom to work with mobile network providers to improve coverage and information available to consumers.
-The Panel will also write to the network providers to seek a 'try before you buy' get out clause in mobile contracts to businesses get the coverage they want.
+Around a third of consumers and small businesses experience regular problems with their mobile coverage, the Communications Consumer Panel reveals today in new research, and is calling on the regulator Ofcom to work with mobile network providers to improve coverage and the information available to consumers.
+The Panel will also write to the network providers to seek a 'try before you buy' get out clause in mobile contracts to help consumers get the coverage they want.

-Researchers found that 91% of small business respondents have difficulty with mobile coverage - a third of them (34%) said that this was a regular experience.
-Coverage problems include 'not spots', where there is no coverage at all, poor quality or intermittent coverage, delayed text messages and dropped calls.
+Researchers found that over half (56%) of consumers and 91% of small business respondents have difficulty with mobile coverage - a third of all those surveyed said this was a regular experience.
+Coverage problems include 'not spots' where there is no coverage at all, poor quality or intermittent coverage, delayed text messages and dropped calls.